Spring Batch — Import CSV to Database (Complete Guide)

 </dependency>

-⚙️ application.properties
+application.properties (example)

 spring.batch.job.enabled=false

-📁 Sample CSV File
+Sample CSV (employees.csv)

 public class Employee {